Shelyugov/phonebook/README.md

 # phonebook
 ## How to build

 To build project, use root phonebook `gradle.build` file.
+The command is `gradle war`.

 The script to initialize database is stored in [create_schema.sql](src/main/resources/create_schema.sql) file.